 Don’t forget to empty the Vespa storage compartments too.
 You don’t want to leave moist plastic bags or other items locked up for a couple of weeks.
 Mold and bad smell is the last thing you want to deal with once you take your Vespa out for a ride again.

-An optional choice is to wax your Vespa to create a protecting coating on the paint.
+An optional choice is to wax your Vespa to create a protective coating on the paint.
 This will protect the beautiful color of the Vespa from moisture and dirt.
+We always used turtle wax to make sure our Vespa’s looked top-notch.
+They have all types of waxes which you can find here.

 Remove and store the Vespa battery properly